CIDXZ/React-Dev-Tool/README.md

 2️⃣ Copy .tsx Files into the Project

-Move all .tsx files into the appropriate folders:
+Move all .tsx files into the appropriate folders.

-react-dev-tool/
-│── app/
-│   ├── layout.tsx
-│   ├── page.tsx
-│── components/
-│   ├── Inspector.tsx
-│   ├── ComponentTree.tsx
-│   ├── TailwindEditor.tsx
-│   ├── VisualOverlay.tsx
-│   ├── DemoElements.tsx
-│── store/
-│   ├── useInspectorStore.ts

-Ensure all imports in page.tsx match the correct paths.

 3️⃣ Install Dependencies